microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsSvgUsage.md

 // Note: This approach works with any SVG icon set, not just @fluentui/react-icons-mdl2 import { ChevronDownIcon, BadgeIcon } from '@fluentui/react-icons-mdl2';

-unregisterIcons(['ChevronDown']);
+// Note: For any icon name that has an icon already registered to it, you need to unregister it first before registering a new one unregisterIcons(['ChevronDown']);

 registerIcons({